kewlfft/pkgwap/README.md

 * The latest upstream version can be figured out for **GitHub** projects and **Python** packages.

-* The PKGBUILD can be enriched with an option named `_watch` providing an _URL_ where the latest version number can be found and the associated _regular expression_ to capture it within the HTML page.
+* The PKGBUILD can be enriched with an option named `_watch` providing:
+    1. an _URL_ where the latest version number can be found,
+    2. the associated _regular expression_ to capture it within the HTML page.
 ```
 _watch = ('https://www.upstreamsite.org/download' '<title>[a-zA-Z_-]*(\d[\d.]*\d+)</title>')
 ```